nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL b/BUDGET [t/TAG]…​`

-* New buyers must have unique names and cannot duplicate names of existing buyers.
+* New buyers must have unique names and must not be duplicate names of existing buyers.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
 A buyer can have any number of tags (including 0)